marrony/react-elm/README.md

 Also this pattern can be reused infinitely in order to aggragate components.

-Here an example aggragating two Counter components
+Here an example aggregating two Counter components

 `TwoCounters.js`